sangupta/neo/README.md

 * Create a project using `neo.json` scaffolding template
 * Install a template from local machine
-* Download a template from Github
+* Download a template from Github.com, or Bitbucket.org

 ## Road Map